mohd-muddassir99/Superstore-Sales-Performance-Analysis/README.md

 Allow users to filter data by product information like category and subcategory and by location information like region, state and city.

-## Lets's Know how I fulfilled these requireements
+## Lets's Know how I fulfilled these requirements
 - **Data Import and Relationship Creation**
   Imported four datasets: Customers, Location, Orders, and Products.
 Established relationships between these datasets to ensure seamless data integration and accurate analysis.